7/13/15 – Days Inn – 6 miles

 We woke this morning with every intention of getting back on trail that is until Darwin came into breakfast almost in tears.
 He was able to mumble to me he had a toothache (Darwin has suffered from various tooth issues sense we have been together).
 He decided to hit a few Vitamin I before the cab arrived and made an ice pack.
-The cab arrived, we jumped in and right as the driver was pulling into the street Darwin yelled stop.
+The cab arrived, we jumped in and right as the driver was pulling into the street Darwin yelled at him to stop.
 His pain was too severe to start hiking.
 He was already out of the cab leaving me to explain to the driver what was going on.
 Luckily, this guy was extremely nice and gave us directions to a dentist.
 I grabbed our packs and Darwin and we started walking.

 On our way to the dentist Darwin finally dropped the bomb that he had the toothache for almost a week and it was only getting worse.
 He had been taking a huge amount of Vitamin I and it was no longer helping.
-The dentist we met with only confirmed what Darwin was feeling; an infected tooth was causing the pain and it needed to come out.
+The dentist we met with only confirmed what Darwin was feeling, an infected tooth was causing the pain and it needed to come out.
 The dentist told us we couldn’t have it pulled for three days.
 We explained our plight of time limits to no avail.

 We walked back to the hotel and sat on the curb.
 There was no way Darwin could continue with this tooth.
 He had already held out for a week and it was getting progressively worse.
 We started talking about our options wishing someone would tell us what to do.
-Roub was to busy hiking and I felt too guilty to call anyone else.
+Roub was hiking and I felt too guilty to call anyone else.
 We were after all, pretty dern lucky to even be out here in the first place.
 Our other friends and family were dealing with common life decisions.
 I was stuck in the middle of a fight with myself, should we stay or should we go?
 After three hours of walking around the parking lot, crying, and talking we both finally said it out loud, we were going home.

-We had to hitch fifteen miles outside of Great Barrington, to get a rental car.
+We had to hitch fifteen miles outside of Great Barrington, MA to get a rental car.
 We got a record fast hitch with a nice guy who tried to cheer us up with stories of his backpacking adventures and small talk.
 I couldn’t stand to talk to him to long, leaving Darwin to entertain.
 I felt broken and mad.
 Didn’t he understand what we had just decided?
 What we were doing?
 If I talked about anything but the trail it felt like I was just accepting this situation when I really hated it.

-When the topic of Arcosanti came up, I couldn’t deny the sign the universe was showing me.
+When the topic of Arcosanti came up, I couldn’t deny the signs the universe was showing me.
 Darwin had asked every hiker we passed about Acrosanti and every one thought he was crazy.
 Our hitch knew exactly what he was talking about.
 This guy was so generally nice he even waited for us at the rental place to make sure we got a car.
 I was too broken to even appreciate him.

 We made it back to Indiana in a day and a half.
 We cried and talked the entire time in between Darwin wallowing in pain.
-Darwin texted all of our fellow hiker trash that we were off trail.
+Darwin texted all of our fellow hiker trash tramily that we were off trail.
 The responses trickled in but I felt cold towards them all, they were still hiking.
 I didn’t even care about Roub.